nokia/network-as-code-py/binding_generation/devicestatus_client/docs/apis/tags/DefaultApi.md

     host = "http://localhost"
 )

+# The client must configure the authentication and authorization parameters
+# in accordance with the API server security policy.
+# Examples for each auth method are provided below, use the example that
+# satisfies your auth use case.

+# Configure API key authorization: RapidApiKey
+configuration.api_key['RapidApiKey'] = 'YOUR_API_KEY'

+# Uncomment below to setup prefix (e.g. Bearer) for API key, if needed
+# configuration.api_key_prefix['RapidApiKey'] = 'Bearer'
 # Enter a context with an instance of the API client
 with devicestatus_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class